alipali737/pen-test-docs/Operating Systems/Windows/Active Directory.md

 ### Limiting Local Admin and RDP Rights
 Tightly control which users have local admin rights on which computers.
 Restricted groups are very useful for this.
 Limiting the potential for a low privileged account being compromised and then having access to escalate privileges or remote connect to other machines and leak sensitive information.

+## Group Policy
+Group policy is a Windows feature that provides administrators with a wide array of settings that can be applied to both user and computer accounts in a Windows environment.
+It can be configured at both a local and domain level.

+*If a GPO is compromised, an attacker could gain privileges to move laterally, escalate their privileges, or even full domain compromise.*